orangekame3/stree/README.md

   stree [bucket/prefix] [flags]

 Flags:
-  -e, --endpoint-url string   AWS endpoint URL to use (useful for local testing with LocalStack) (default "http://localhost:4566")
-  -h, --help                  help for stree
+  -e, --endpoint-url string   AWS endpoint URL to use (useful for local testing with LocalStack) -h, --help                  help for stree
-  -l, --local                 Use LocalStack configuration -n, --no-color              Disable colorized output -p, --profile string        AWS profile to use (default "local") -r, --region string         AWS region to use (overrides the region specified in the profile) (default "us-east-1")
+  -l, --local                 Use LocalStack configuration -n, --no-color              Disable colorized output -p, --profile string        AWS profile to use (default "local") -r, --region string         AWS region to use (overrides the region specified in the profile) -v, --version               version for stree
 ```

 # License